 Who doesn’t like going on holiday and being able to take home a souvenir, a gift for a friend or a treat for themselves?
 When it comes to shopping, you can find special offers in Spanish shops all year round.
-That being said, there are still general seasons when going shopping is worthwhile - when there is up to 70% discount on original prices.
+That being said, there are still general seasons when going shopping is worthwhile – when there is up to a 70% discount on original prices.
 Interestingly enough, January and July are still the top discount months, although they're not the only months when you can grab a bargain:

-These normally begin on 7 January, although certain cities like Madrid bring them forward, to as early as 1 January.
+They normally begin on 7 January, although certain cities like Madrid bring them forward, to as early as 1 January.
 Depending on the region of Spain they may go on longer and even last until the end of March.
 Isn’t it a good way the start the year?

 Although generally not quite as big, it's also worth checking out the mid-season sales (between March-June and September-November).
 If you come to Spain in the autumn, for example, you'll have the perfect chance to buy between-season accessories, before the cold arrives.

 The Black Friday craze

 This craze of offering discounts on the last Friday in November has now totally established itself in Spain.
 So if you’re lucky enough to be here at this time, you’ll see shop windows crammed with special offers.
 The one day of the year you need to shop till you drop.

 And of course...
 Christmas

 There aren't usually many sales during Christmas in Spain.
 But we can't talk about shopping without mentioning this wonderful time of year, when buying gifts is an experience in itself.
 The streets come alive with lights, the shop windows are decorated, and there are Christmas markets in central squares selling Christmas trees and traditional figurines for crib scenes - and gift shopping is in full swing until Epiphany (6 January), when the Three Kings bring children presents.
 Not leaving your hotel room during this season would be almost criminal.